bonigarcia/spark-examples/README.md

 # Spark Examples

-This project contains basic examples for Spark using Python.
+This repository contains examples for Spark using Python.

 ## About

-This is a project made by [Boni Garcia], Assistant Professor at [Universidad Carlos III de Madrid].
-Copyright &copy; 2020.
+This is a project made by [Boni Garcia], Visiting Professor at [Universidad Carlos III de Madrid].
+Copyright &copy; 2020-2021.

 [Universidad Carlos III de Madrid]: https://www.it.uc3m.es/bogarcia/index.html
 [Boni Garcia]: http://bonigarcia.github.io/